-If you want to know what your love language is, the fastest, easiest way to find out your Love Language is to take the official Love Languages Test here.
+If you want to know what your love language is, the fastest, easiest way to find out your Love Language is to take the official Love Languages Test.

 Usually, the way you express love and affection most often is the same way you understand expressions of love given to you.
-Some people are able to determine their Love Language right away, but others (including myself) feel torn between 2 or even 3 options as their primary Love Language.
+Some people are able to determine their Love Language right away, but others (including myself) feel torn between two or even three options as their primary Love Language.

 Do Love Languages Change?